 The 2009 edition took place in the renewed convention and exhibition hall inside the World Trade Centre of Dubai from 8th to 9th November and, as usual, it has been a success in terms of attendance from all Arab glass key players during both days.
 This year Pneumofore shared a 36 m2 booth, together with other first class suppliers.
 The exhibition has been a good opportunity to meet many customers, such as Gulf Glass Manufacturing (KW), Consol Glass (ZA), Altajir (UAE) and Hindustan National Glass (IN), all confirmed to be satisfied with the quality and the reliability of our UV vacuum pumps.
 Moreover, since the human relationship in the Arabic countries is fundamental, this fair also allowed us to establish a personal connection to many potential Middle-East customers.

-The in Dubai on 27th and 28th Oct 2009 will include Pneumofore as participant.
+The Can Maker Summit in Dubai on 27th and 28th Oct 2009 will include Pneumofore as participant.
 The run for local production and minor imports touches also the Can Industry.
 Local references of vacuum pumps are found at Canpack Dubai, which is also a Pneumofore customer in Poland, Romania and UK.